 The cult of Samael practices the use of hallucinogens for meditation and prophecy.
 As Native American tribes used peote to induce visions, the cultists use White Claudia.
 This plant does not grow in the Silent Hill region, so it must be shipped in secretly.
 This task is given to Dr. Michael Kaufman, director of the Alchemilla Hospital, his friend and fellow cult member Norman Young (proprietor of the Hearby Inn) and distributed by employees of the Indian Runner store.
 They ship in the flowers, refine them at the hospital laboratory, then distribute them back to the cult of Samael.
 The three make a secret deal and begin selling the White Claudia powder to tourists in the area.
 Dr. Kaufman and his lover, a nurse named Lisa Garland are both addicted to the drug.
 The cult is unaware that Dr. Kaufman has been selling their White Claudia on the side, but overdoses result in an investigation by the police department.
 To help the investigation, the SHPD solicits the help of nearby Braums, where they begin an undercover operation.
 Cybil Bennett is assigned to the case, while Officer Gucci goes undercover as a dealer.

 Dahlia and members of The Order decide that the best way to bring Samael forth is through pain.
 Since their deity is said to be born through fire, young Alessa is purposely burned nearly to the point of death.
-She does this willingly to please her mother, but is unexpectedly rescued by Travis Grady, a truck driver passing through the area who sees the Gillespie house burning.
+(Note: in the British version of the game, a note implies that the fire itself was an accident.
+Watch Twin Perfect’s explanation HERE.)
+However the fire started, Alessa does this willingly to please her mother, but is unexpectedly rescued by Travis Grady, a truck driver passing through the area who sees the Gillespie house burning.
 When Travis passes out from smoke inhalation, Dahlia takes Alessa to Alchemilla Hospital, where she is hidden away by Dr. Kaufman.
 Alessa is successfully impregnated with Samael, but the ritual was interrupted and thus, she is not reborn.
 Dahlia casts a spell on Alessa to keep her alive and she is injected with daily doses of White Claudia to let her pain make the spirit of Samael stronger.

 Alessa once again separates herself two sides into separate entities – the last of her innocence is poured into the body of a baby while her burned self remains with the soul of Samael, an unwitting prisoner in the hospital.
 The baby is cast just outside of Silent Hill, where Dahlia cannot harm her.
 Alessa, meanwhile, is forced to remain in constant agony in her room.
 Dr. Kaufman, after seeing the gruesome effect of White Claudia in test subjects, creates an antidote – the Aglophotis.
+(Note: Aglophotis was a real potion used to dispel demons in Ancient Greece and mentioned in the works of H. P. Lovecraft.)
 He keeps one vial in his office and another hidden in the gas tank of his old motorcycle just in case…